0x-cde/Threat-Hunting-with-KQL/Queries/Exfiltration-over-Trusted-Site.md

 In order to filter out expected cloud storage providers for your organization, you will have to comment out or edit the appropriate lines.

+For this Hunt the website https://lots-project.com/ by [mrd0x](https://github.com/mrd0x) is used to get a list of known cloud storage provider urls.
 Since the query is parsing raw html, it is possible that if the external source changes the formating then this query might not work.

 ## Kusto Query